pointvy/pointvy/README.md

 ## Contributing

-Feel free to send PR to add modifications that you would share and see included in this open-source project.
+Feel free to send a PR to add modifications that you would share and see included in this open-source project.

 ---